McSoud/vite-react-template/README.md

 "typescript": "~5.7.2" -D
 Typescript is used for making the project type safe.

-"react-router-dom": "^7.1.5"
+"@tanstack/react-router": "^1.130.12"
-React-router-dom is used to handle the routing of the application.
+Tanstack-router is used to handle the routing of the application.

+"@tanstack/react-router-devtools": "^1.130.13" -D
+TanstackQuery devtools is used to debug the router.

 "axios": "^1.7.9"
 Axios is used to make http requests.